Spain to stress test banks again, focus on seven

 MADRID Spain will carry out yet another stress test of its banks by October with a focus on seven lenders, documents released after an independent audit of the banking sector showed on Friday.

-Doing the test gives Spain at least two more months to negotiate for direct cash injections into lenders as part of a European aid package of up to 100 billion euros ($125 billion), designed to keep the country from sinking deeper into the euro zone debt crisis.
+Doing the test gives Spain at least two more months to negotiate for direct cash injections into lenders as part of a European aid package of up to 100 billion euros (80.19 billion pounds), designed to keep the country from sinking deeper into the euro zone debt crisis.

-The government is fighting to avoid taking on the aid itself and then channeling it to the banks, which would affect the public debt and potentially ramp up its borrowing costs.
+The government is fighting to avoid taking on the aid itself and then channelling it to the banks, which would affect the public debt and potentially ramp up its borrowing costs.

 Economy Minister Luis de Guindos said direct European aid for the banks was still an option although euro zone nations had initially ruled it out.